Barbarescos Made by Bruno Giacosa

 - 2005 was the last vintage from this plot labeled "Rabajà" by Giacosa.

-Beginning with the 2007 vintage Giacosa won't be able to use the name
+not Rabajà.
+Beginning with the 2007 vintage Giacosa has not been able to

 - In 2007, Giacosa made a white label and red label Asili.